 4. Ignoring QR code requirements

-The mistake: Creating a generic QR code without meeting Resolution 737 technical specifications (size, location, content).
+The mistake: Creating a generic QR code without meeting Resolution 737 technical specifications.

 The solution: QR codes must meet specific standards.
 SUBTEL can inspect and sanction incorrect codes.